sjsivert/sjsivert/apps/next-website/docs/readme.md

 The **portable text serializer** is using block content or portable text serializing as defined by Sanity.
 Since Next.js is build on React the [portable text to React](https://github.com/portabletext/react-portabletext) module is used.
 The actual serializer rules can be found in `lib/components/portableText/index.tsx`, and an example of using it can be found in the article page component here: `lib/components/pageComponents/articlePageComponent/index.tsx`.

 For an introduction to portable text, Sanity ha written up an [introduction article](https://www.sanity.io/guides/introduction-to-portable-text).

-## Other

--   For generating dynamic sitemaps (pages not pre-rendered), take a look at the [documentation for next-sitemap](https://www.npmjs.com/package/next-sitemap).